 This article describes Miradore’s kiosk mode configuration profile for iOS.
 The Kiosk mode configuration profile can be used by Enterprise Plan customers as part of Application management features.
 If you’re interested in kiosk mode, consider upgrading your site into the Enterprise Plan.
 See more in How to upgrade subscription.

 The kiosk mode configuration profile is used to lock down iOS devices into a single application.
 The home buttons of the iOS devices are always disabled, and the devices return to the specified application automatically upon wake or reboot.
 Administrators can define which application is launched and configure additional restrictions for buttons and device features.
 Kiosk mode can't be removed by the end-user.

 Please note that the Kiosk mode configuration profile requires that the devices are in Supervised mode.

 The following example shows how to lock down iOS devices into the Safari browser.

 1. Navigate to Mobile Management > Configuration profiles where you can see the list of current configuration profiles.

 2. Click the Create configuration profile from the page Actions menu.
 After that, a wizard should open on top of the window.

 Select device platform and press Next.
 The platform selection determines which device platform the configuration profiles is intended to be used for.
 Choose iOS.

 3. Select the configuration profile type and press Next.
-The type selection determines what you want to configure.
+The type of selection determines what you want to configure.
 Choose Kiosk mode (Supervised).

 4. Configure the Kiosk mode settings and press Next

 Kiosk application tab

 Configure the desired kiosk mode application by inputting the bundle identifier.
 This configuration determines the actual application where your iOS devices are locked into.
 In this example we will use the bundle identifier of the Safari browser: com.apple.mobilesafari

 Device features tab